 Baku’s city streets are reminiscent of the finest cities in Europe, with wide thoroughfares, gardens, and statues.
 On swanky “Oil Workers’ Avenue” there are only the finest western shops including Bulgari, Tiffany, Dior etc.

-Upscale western hotel chains include The Four Seasons (with a prime location downtown near the Old City), The Fairmont (simply amazing), and a new Trump Towers, which will open in 2016.
-I chose to stay in the middle of the Old City in The Sultan Inn, which offered huge and modern rooms, and fantastic service.
+Upscale western hotel chains include The Four Seasons (with a prime location downtown near the Old City), The Fairmont (simply amazing), and a new Trump Towers, which opened in 2016.
+I chose to stay (’16) in the middle of the Old City in The Sultan Inn, which offered huge and modern rooms, and fantastic service.